blake-spangenberg/aoc-2024/src/1-2/NOTES.md

 ### Objective

-Compute the aggregate delta between list 1 and list 2.
+Compute the similarity score by adding up each number in the left list after multiplying it by the number of times that number appears in the right list.